giantswarm/gitops-template/docs/add_app_template.md

     ```

     Reference [the App Configuration](https://docs.giantswarm.io/app-platform/app-configuration/) for more details about
-    how to properly create respective ConfigMaps or Secrets.
+    how to properly create the respective ConfigMaps or Secrets.

-    If you want to provide a default config, we're using the `kustomize`'s feature of ConfigMap generator.
+    If you want to provide a default config, we can use us the ConfigMap generator feature of `kustomize`.
-    This allows us to use pure YAML file for the configuration, without the wrapping into ConfigMap.
+    This allows us to use a pure YAML file for the configuration, without the wrapping into a ConfigMap.
 Still, for Secrets
     we need to encrypt them as a Secret object and the generator approach won't work.
-Refer our [adding App](./add_appcr.md)
+Refer our [adding an App](./add_appcr.md)
     docs to check how to add and encrypt a Secret.
 For configuration that can be used as a ConfigMap, just add the content
     to a `default_config.yaml` file.